Published on 27 Apr 2018

 Whether you are the data controller or data processor, it is everyone’s responsibility to deal with personal data in an ethical manner.
 Security measures, technical safeguards, and training are essential to ensure data security.

 Documentation is key.
-Under GDPR regulation, consent is key, and you must be able to show how and when consent was granted for access to any personal data of an EU citizen.
+Under GDPR regulation, consent is key.
+You must be able to show how and when consent was granted for access to any personal data of an EU citizen.
 If for any reason that data owner requests to be forgotten or have their information removed, they have that right.
 This is the “right to be forgotten” and is part of GDPR.
 Proof of this request and compliance also needs to be documented.